zestplugins/ZestCompression/README.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of Zest Compression.
 Enhance your website's performance with automatic image compression.
+Upgrade to the latest version for improved features and optimizations.

 == Support ==

 For support or inquiries, please visit the [Zest Compression GitHub repository](https://github.com/zestplugins/ZestCompression).